ponces/icinga2/README.md

 ## Icinga Director

 The [Icinga Director](https://github.com/Icinga/icingaweb2-module-director) Icinga Web 2 module is installed and enabled by default.
-You can disable the automatic kickstart when the container starts by setting the `DIRECTOR_KICKSTART` variable to false.
+You can disable the automatic kickstart when the container starts by setting the `ICINGA2_FEATURE_DIRECTOR_KICKSTART` variable to false.
 To customize the kickstart settings, modify the `/etc/icingaweb2/modules/director/kickstart.ini`.

 ## API Master